2013 Tapuah Junction stabbing

 The 2013 Tapuah Junction stabbing occurred on 30 April, in which an armed Israeli settler, Evyatar Borovsky, was stabbed, disarmed and then, according to some witnesses, shot with his own weapon at a bus stop in the northern West Bank by a Palestinian resident of Tulkarem.
 The Israeli police described the attacker as a "Palestinian terrorist".
 The perpetrator was identified as Salam As'ad Zaghal, who had recently been released from 3.5 years in jail for planting explosives.
 The stabbing was praised by Palestinian President Mahmoud Abbas's Fatah party, its military wing, and its Islamist offshoot the Palestinian Mujahideen movement, and by Zaghal's family.
-Jewish settlers in the West Bank waged a series of violent reprisal attacks against Palestinian targets in the West Bank, and an illegal Israeli outpost was later named in the victim's honor.
+Jewish settlers in the West Bank waged a series of violent reprisal attacks against Palestinian targets in the West Bank, and an Israeli outpost was later named in the victim's honor.

 Victim

-The victim, Evyatar Borovsky, a 32-year-old father of five.
+The victim, Evyatar Borovsky, was a 32-year-old father of five.
 A native of Kfar Hasidim, he had been living in Yitzhar for the previous five years.
 His funeral took place that evening in Kfar Hasidim and was attended by more than a thousand people.

 Stabbing

 According to witnesses, the Palestinian arrived at the scene in a taxi.
 He then approached Borovsky, who was standing at a hitchhiking spot at the junction, and attacked him from behind, stabbing him in the chest.
 The attacker stole Borovsky's gun and used it to shoot at security forces who arrived at the scene; it was unclear whether he also shot Borovsky.
-The assailant was then was shot and wounded by border police, arrested, and taken to an Israeli hospital for treatment.
+The assailant was then shot and wounded by border police, arrested, and taken to an Israeli hospital for treatment.
 Medical teams also attempted to save Borovsky's life on the scene, but were unsuccessful.